 Frequently Asked Questions of the UNCG MFA Program

-Below is a list of frequently-asked questions about UNCG’s M.F.A.
-Writing Program.
-If you have a question not on the list below, please submit it to the associate director.
+Below is a list of frequently asked questions about UNCG’s MFA Writing Program.
+If you have a question not on the list below, please get in touch with us.

 Select a Question:

-Graduate Assistantships are available to most committed students.
-A GA’s duties might include working in The University Writing Center, The Digital ACT Studio, helping organize conferences and events, assisting in the production of English Department publications, or light office work.
-The stipend is $12,000 for nine months.
-Applicants holding a master’s degree in English may seek Teaching Assistantships.
+The program offers fully funded Graduate Assistantships, including out-of-state and in-state tuition, fees, and health insurance in addition to a stipend.
+A GA’s duties might include working in The University Writing Center or The Digital ACT Studio, helping organize conferences and events, assisting in the production of English Department publications, or light office work.
+Stipends generally start at $12,000 for nine months.
+Applicants entering the program with a master’s degree in English may seek a Teaching Assistantship.
 In the first year, TAs teach one section of composition each semester and tutor in the University Writing Center.
 The second year, they teach three sections over the academic year.
 Students without an MA may seek a TA their second year.
-Out-of-state and in-state tuition waivers often accompany assistantships awarded to students.
 All applicants are considered for the Randall Jarrell and Fred Chappell fellowships.
-The MFA Program at Greensboro is committed to full-funding.
-However, we generally do not know the exact number of fully-funded slots for the incoming class until April.
+The MFA at Greensboro is committed to making our degree affordable and accessible through full funding.
+However, we generally do not know the exact number of fully funded slots for the incoming class until April.
+More information about funding sources and cost of living in Greensboro can be found at grs.uncg.edu/financial.

 We expect to accept 5 to 7 students in each area–poetry and fiction–but this may vary in a given year, depending upon the applicant pool, range of genre interest, acceptance rates in the year before, and funding levels.